noorakoo/GraduationProjectAzureCloudEngineer/README.md

 Deploy Landing Zone through code editor:
 1. Clone the repository to your code editor
 2. Run 'Getting started' installments from the terminal
-3. Select your environment and change the variable values accordingly
-4. Press Run or run from terminal:
+3. Press Run or run from terminal:
 ```bash
 python CreateResources.py
 ```
+4. Select your environment as prompted by the terminal

 Deploy Landing Zone through pipeline:
 1. Press 'Set up build' from respository